 The village of Ballingarry is about a 5-minute walk away and it is recommended to have a walk before dinner and enjoy some local Irish hospitality at the Condrons Pub.
 Hopefully, we were not sitting on one of the local’s stools at the bar whilst we enjoyed a pint of Guinness!

 Dinner is served at The Mustard Seed between 7 pm and 9.30 pm and we recommend that you make a reservation.

 We joined others at the fire for a pre-dinner drink where John recommended a Prosecco but challenged us to let him know what was so special and unique about it.
 Positioned on an antique hall table close by us was a bowl of organic apples which are grown in the kitchen garden, that was the secret ingredient!
 Make sure you have a glass when you visit!

 The Classic Dinner Menu was extensive with so many choices.
 The seasonal produce is all homegrown from the Mustard Seed’s own kitchen garden.
 We enjoyed a 4-course dinner and a bottle of chilled Sancerre from France in the romantic candlelit restaurant.
 A totally memorable experience.

 Breakfast is served in the restaurant from 08.30 to 10.00.

 Another hard decision on what to have.
-The buffet offers poached garden fruit compote, fresh fruit, yogurts, selections of cereals and granolas, freshly baked scones with homemade jams.
+The buffet offers poached garden fruit compote, fresh fruit, yoghurts, selections of cereals and granolas, and freshly baked scones with homemade jams.

 Cooked breakfasts include the Irish breakfast, pancakes, organic porridge with cream and Jameson whiskey, smoked chicken omelette and smoked salmon.